Skip to main content

 Pantry Kitchen Journal

-Pantry Kitchen Journal ("Pantry") is made by TAKE INTEREST Inc. This section covers the Pantry iOS app.
+Pantry Kitchen Journal ("Pantry") is made by Take Interest Inc. This section covers the Pantry iOS app.
 Your kitchen data stays yours.

 On your device or your private iCloud: Pantry reads the grocery receipts you photograph or import and turns them into a kitchen inventory with shelf-life estimates and recipe options.
 All of that processing happens on your device using Apple's on-device text recognition.
-Your receipts, items, and consumption history never reach us or any third party.
+Your receipts, items, and consumption history do not reach us or any third party.
 If your device is signed into iCloud, Pantry stores its data in your private iCloud database so your kitchen syncs across your own devices.
 That data is controlled by your Apple account and readable only by you.
 If iCloud is off, everything stays on your device.

 What we collect: we do not collect your receipts, pantry items, recipes, consumption history, grocery habits, or household content.
 If you sign in, we process your verified email address and optional name only for account sign-in.